-1. Students are to abide by the policies and procedures of Lake Technical College and the facilities utilized by the Pharmacy Technician Program for externship.
+- 1. Students are to abide by the policies and procedures of Lake Technical College and the facilities utilized by the Pharmacy Technician Program for externship.
 Any student not in compliance with the set guidelines may be asked by the externship coordinator/faculty to leave the externship facility.
 The student will not be allowed to return to that externship site.
-The faculty will notify the HSE Department Chair who will schedule a SIT meeting with the student.

-- 2. Students will observe pharmacy practice activities and assist only as directed by the externship coordinator/faculty or preceptor in charge.
+The faculty will notify the HSE Department Chair who will schedule a SIT meeting with the student. - 2.
+Students will observe pharmacy practice activities and assist only as directed by the externship coordinator/faculty or preceptor in charge.
 Students will perform only pharmaceutical duties that have been covered and completed in his/her present program. - 3.
 Remember to protect patient privacy and confidential information.
 What a student hears and sees is not for general discussion.
 Any violation of this policy will be considered a serious breach of professional ethics and could lead to disciplinary action to include, but not limited to, dismissal from the program.
 A Confidentiality Statement with each student's signature is kept on file. - 4.
 Students will attend externship according to the externship schedule.
 The externship coordinator will do all scheduling.
-If there is a scheduling conflict, the student must contact the externship coordinator/faculty, who will discuss issues with the HSE Chair. - Students are authorized to be at the externship sites only for scheduled times.
+If there is a scheduling conflict, the student must contact the externship coordinator/faculty, who will discuss issues with the HSE Chair. - 5.
+Students are authorized to be at the externship sites only for scheduled times.
 Please do not arrive early or stay late unless permitted to do so in order to complete pharmacy duties.
 IF AN INCIDENT OCCURS WHILE AT AN EXTERNSHIP SITE THE FACULTY MUST BE CONTACTED IMMEDIATELY. - 6.
 Unauthorized hours or shifts at an externship site are not allowed.
 Hours for students attending any externship site (including scheduled dates but not scheduled sites) without prior approval from the faculty will not be counted toward clinical hours and will be reported to the HSE Department Chair. - 7.
-Students are expected to utilize their time productively (i.e., no watching television, no sleeping, etc.) Students are expected to study or practice with equipment in order to maximize externship experience. - 8.
+Students are expected to utilize their time productively (i.e., no watching television, no sleeping, no phone calls or texting, eating during unauthorized times, etc.) Students are expected to study or practice with equipment in order to maximize externship experience. - 8.
 Any student not in a proper, professional, maintained uniform will be sent home and he/she will have to reschedule missed hours. - 9.
 The student is responsible for providing protective eyewear whether in- or outdoor.
 Proper and appropriate personal protective equipment shall be worn during all skills activities. - 10.
 Certain records must be maintained in order to document clinical experiences and skill performance at the externship site.
 It is the responsibility of the student to adequately and accurately maintain these records. - 11.
+Student must be in communication with the school faculty daily and complete a daily log or tasks and hours. - 12.
 Additional policies and regulations may be established by the school, the Pharmacy Technician program faculty, or the HSE Department Chair during the course of the program.
 After due and proper notification, students will be expected to comply fully with all regulations.